synqs/ArduinoThermoControlWeb/README.md

 # TODO

- 1. Allow for changing the parameters of the feedback loop through some serial communication.
+ [] Allow for changing the parameters of the feedback loop through some serial communication.

- 2. Allow for csv control and a cleaner communication between the arduino and flask.
+ [] Allow for a cleaner communication between the arduino and flask.
 Basically, the arduino should only answer to a question be flask.

- 2. Error logger to communicate with slack or via email.
+ [] Error logger to communicate with slack or via email.

+ [] make this readme the about page.